Telecoins/emercoin/src/test/README.md

 The build system is setup to compile an executable called `test_bitcoin` that runs all of the unit tests.
-The main source file is called test_bitcoin.cpp.
+The main source file is called test_telechain.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp`